15 Categorization

 3

-Here we add the two droids by specifically looking for those names and also set it to “Lars Farmers”.
+Here we add the two “droids we are looking for” by building a vector of their names and looking for names there.
+We also set those to “Lars Farmers”.

 4

-We set everyone else to use their homeworld value.
+We use “.default =” set everyone else to use their homeworld value.

-I skipped the detailed explanation of the code there because it is a more advanced tactic and would mire the flow of the lesson.
-In this appendix, I go into the details for those who might be interested.
+Here we return to case_when() to describe in detail how we created the control_type variable in the Military Surplus Cleaning chapter.
+I skipped the detailed explanation of the code there because it would mire the flow of the lesson.
+Here we go into the details for those who might be interested.

 I’ll start here with the Military Surplus data after the shipment totals have been calculated.